Buy Persimmon Trees Online

 Persimmons have a strong taproot.
 Don’t be alarmed at the color of the roots.
 They naturally appear black and should not be considered diseased or dead.

 - Dig a hole big enough to accommodate the root system.
-Dig the hole 4 times the width of the persimmon's roots and ½ times the depth.
+Dig the hole four times the width of the persimmon's roots and ½ times the depth.

-- You tree should be planted at same depth as grown in pot.
+- Your tree should be planted at the same depth as grown in a pot.

-- Position tree in planting hole and fill with original soil.
+- Position tree in planting hole and fill with the original soil.

-- Water the tree deeply allowing the water to soak down to the roots.
+- Water the tree profoundly well, allowing the water to soak down to the roots.

 - We do not recommend that you fertilize your new persimmon when you plant them.

 - Mulch the entire planting area, pulling the mulch a few inches away from the trunk to keep moisture from accumulating next to the bark.